Jim Murray, Chairman:

 Stephen is a member of several industry bodies in addition to his membership of the Pensions Council.

 Brendan Kennedy is the Irish Pensions Regulator and chief executive of the Pensions Authority, which is the Irish statutory body responsible for regulating pensions and for providing pension policy advice to the Minister for Employment Affairs and Social Protection.
 He has held this position since 2006.

-Peter is the representative from the Department of Public Expenditure and Reform.
+Eoin is the representative from the Department of Public Expenditure and Reform.

 Roshin is the representative from the Department of Social Protection.